gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    modify the stream in which a message is sent or affect the ordered/unordered delivery of the message.
 Note that COOKIE ECHO and COOKIE ACK are protected with an empty key.
-This is not a problem as everything in these chunks are detemined by earlier chunks or ignored on receipt.
+This is not a problem as everything in these chunks are determined by earlier chunks or ignored on receipt.

    If PR-SCTP as defined in {{RFC3758}} is used, the FORWARD-TSN